Fogo sobre Terra: Plot

 At the end of the 1950s, two brothers separated in childhood meet again as rivals, deciding the fate of a town and vying for the love of the same woman.
 Pedro (Juca de Oliveira) and Diogo (Jardel Filho), sons of farmers from Mato Grosso, were separated at the age of three after losing their parents in a plane crash.
 Pedro was raised by his aunt Nara in Divineia, a fictional town in the backlands of Mato Grosso, while Diogo was taken to Rio de Janeiro and raised by engineer Heitor Gonzaga, Nara's ex-lover.

 In Rio, Diogo attended the best schools and developed a practical temperament that led him to graduate in engineering and become a very successful professional, hired by Heitor Gonzaga's company, from whom he adopted his surname and whom he treats as his father.
 He was married and had a daughter, but he carries guilt in his conscience for the death of his ex-wife, who committed suicide shortly after their separation.

-In Divineia, Pedro Azulão was brought up by the blessed Juliano (Ênio Santos) - pilot of the plane in which his parents died - and learned from an early age to take care of his father's business, establishing himself as the cattle drover who owned most of the land in his region.
+In Divineia, Pedro Azulão was brought up by Juliano (Ênio Santos) - pilot of the plane in which his parents died - and learned from an early age to take care of his father's business, establishing himself as the cattle drover who owned most of the land in his region.
 Valiant, with an explosive temper and respected as an authority by the locals, he shows his love for the town, named after his mother, by austerely guarding outsiders and travelers who happen to cross his territory.

 Representing these two realities - modernity and tradition, the urban and the rural - the two brothers meet again 30 years later, when Heitor Gonzaga's company sends Diogo to Mato Grosso to head up the construction of a dam on the site occupied by Divineia.
 Located on the banks of the Jurapori River, the town was to be flooded by the river's waters.
 Its inhabitants would then be relocated to another town, to be built kilometers down the road, where they could enjoy the benefits of soil irrigation provided by the dam.
 Pedro Azulão, however, doesn't want to pay the price of seeing his town disappear in favor of progress he doesn't believe in and encourages the population to protest against the project.